-Here's what God says, "For while we were still weak, at the right time Christ died for the ungodly" (Romans 5:6).
-Again He says, "But God shows his love for us in that while we were still sinners, Christ died for us" (Romans 5:8).
-God sums it up in Romans 5:19 when He says, "For as by the one man's disobedience the many were made sinners, so by the one man's obedience the many will be made righteous."
+Here's what God says, "For when we were yet without strength, in due time Christ died for the ungodly" (Romans 5:6).
+Again He says, "But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us" (Romans 5:8).
+God sums it up in Romans 5:19 when He says, "For as by one man's disobedience many were made sinners, so by the obedience of one shall many be made righteous."

-Jesus personally stated, "I am the good shepherd.
-The good shepherd lays down his life for the sheep" (John 10:11).
+Jesus personally stated, "I am the good shepherd: the good shepherd giveth his life for the sheep" (John 10:11).

 In John 14:6, Jesus was telling His disciples that He was preparing to go back to Heaven to prepare a place for them.
 During the conversation, one of His disciples asked, "How do we get there?"
-Amazingly, this is exactly what Jesus said to him, "I am the way, and the truth, and the life.
-No one comes to the Father except through me."
+Amazingly, this is exactly what Jesus said to him, "I am the way, the truth, and the life: no man cometh unto the Father, but by me."

 That is an exclusive statement!
-Jesus said, "If you ever hope to come to God, you must go through Me."
+Jesus said, "If you ever hope to come to God, you must go through me."
 He didn't say you must go through baptism, through a church, through a priest, or through any other way.
 He didn't say, "There is the way."
 He said, "I am the way."
 He said, "I am the only way."
 He is the only substitute for our sin.
 He is the only hope for our souls.